turnerbenjamin/cpl_customer_service_exploration/scenarios/scenario_5.md

 ![Overview of Reopen/Resolve flow](../images/s5_2.png)
 _Overview of Reopen/Resolve flow_

-Both parent flows use the "Try read customer contact detatils" child flow to extract an email and name from the customer field of the case.
-There are a number of scenarios where the child flow will not these set values.
+Both parent flows use the "Try read customer contact details" child flow to extract an email and name from the customer field of the case.
+There are a number of scenarios where the child flow will not set these values.
 I wanted to let the parent flows handle this situation, so both parent flows have a guard clause to check that these values have been set.

 With the create flow, an email is sent after the guard clause.
 With the reopen/resolve flow there is a switch statement to send an appropriate email